Photo: Greg Constantine

 A family mourns during a funeral at the Lion’s cemetery in Sarajevo, 1992 – Photo by Mikhail Evstafiev via Wikimedia Commons

-Brad K.Blitz is Professor of International Politics in the at Middlesex University London, Visting Professor at the Institute of Global Affairs, London School of Economics, and Senior Fellow of the Global Migration Centre in the Graduate Institute, Geneva.
-Since November 2017 he has been directing the British Academy and DFID programme 'Tackling slavery, human trafficking and child labour in modern business'.
+Brad K.Blitz is Professor of International Politics and Policy in the Department of Education, Practice and Society at the UCL Institute of Education, Visting Professor at the Institute of Global Affairs, London School of Economics, and Senior Fellow of the Global Migration Centre in the Graduate Institute, Geneva.
+From November 2017 until June 2019 he directed the British Academy and DFID programme 'Tackling slavery, human trafficking and child labour in modern business'.

 A former Jean Monnet Chair at Oxford Brookes University and Research Associate in the Department of International Development, University of Oxford, Brad is widely regarded as a leading expert on refugees and stateless persons, migration, development and human rights.
 He has acted as an advisor and consultant to UNDP, UNICEF, the UN Office of the High Commissioner for Human Rights (OHCHR), the World Bank, OSCE, Council of Europe, DFID, as well as several NGOs.
 He has also advised national governments in the Euro-Med region and has appeared as an expert witness advising UK and Australian courts, on asylum and human rights on numerous occasions.
 Brad’s research has been selected as one of 12 projects which would guide and support the legacy of the Universal Declaration of Human Rights and has directly informed US State Department humanitarian policy.